Crunch-io/scrunch/docs/order.md

 argument, then it is automatically converted to a one-element list.

-The second (optional) argument is the target `position` at which the element(s) will inserted, which is expected to be a 0-based integer index.
+The second (optional) argument is the target `position` at which the element(s) will be inserted, which is expected to be a 0-based integer index.
 Its default value is `-1`, which means that the element(s) will be inserted at the end (bottom) of the group's order.